effector/effector/docs/recipes/usage-with-typescript.md

 The closest comparison for an event handler is a reducer that processes exactly one event.
-In this example, there is no need to declare the types with which the handler will be called, since the typescript has enough information to deduce all the necessary types, it can also guarantee the correctness of the return value from this handler.
+In this example, there is no need to declare the types with which the handler will be called, since the typescript has enough information to deduce all the necessary types, it can also guarantee the correctness of the returned value from this handler.

 ```typescript